-She has no interest in the composition from ten or twenty feet— that will come later.
+She has no interest in the composition from ten or twenty fee t— that will come later.
 What she wants is topography, the impasto, the furrows where sable hairs were dragged into tiny painted crests to catch the light.
 Or the stray line of charcoal or chalk, glimpsed beneath a glaze that’s three hundred years old.
 She’s been known to take a safety pin and test the porosity of the paint and then bring the point to her tongue.
 Since old-world grounds contain gesso, glue, and something edible — honey, milk, cheese — the Golden Age has a distinctively sweet or curdled taste.

-The past catches up with her in 2000 when, as an internationally renowned art historian, and curator of a gallery in New South Wales, Australia, she anxiously prepares for a show devoted to works by female painters of the Dutch Golden Age.
-Two identical paintings are on their way to the gallery: the original Sara de Vos “At the Edge of a Wood,” and the forged version painted by Shipley nearly 50 years earlier.
-Ellie understandably “feels certain this is the beginning of how it all ends”.
+The past catches up with Ellie Shipley in 2000 when she is an internationally renowned art historian.
+As curator of a gallery in New South Wales, Australia she is preparing a new exhibition devoted to works by female painters of the Dutch Golden Age.
+Two identical paintings are on their way to the gallery: the original Sara de Vos painting; At the Edge of a Wood, and the forged version that Shipley had created nearly 50 years earlier.
+Ellie understandably dreads being unmasked as the creator of the copy.

 The Dutch sections were captivating.
-Smith spins an aura of melancholy around de Vos and tantalises us at the beginning of the book with a description of her supposed last work.
+Smith spins an aura of melancholy around de Vos and tantalises us at the beginning of the book with a description of her supposed last work:

 A winter scene at twilight.
 The girl stands in the foreground against a silver birch, a pale hand pressed to its bark, staring out at the skaters on the frozen river. . . .
 Her eyes are fixed on some distant point — but is it dread or the strange halo of winter twilight that pins her in place?
 She seems unable, or unwilling, to reach the frozen riverbank.

-I was ready to believe not only did Sara de Vos exist, but so did her painting.
+I was ready to believe not only was Sara de Vos a real painter, but there really was a painting called ‘At the Edge of a Wood’.
 Sadly both are as much an invention as Ellie Shipley’s forgery.
-Although women were admitted to the Guild of Saint Luke (without membership no painter could have sold their work) Sara de Vos herself never existed.
+Although female painters were admitted to the Guild of Saint Luke (without membership no painter could have sold their work) Sara de Vos herself never existed.

-Dominic Smith is an Australian who has lived for much of his life in Texas.
+Dominic Smith is an Australian who has lived for much of his life in the USA.
 He has garnered several awards for his fiction.
-His debut novel, The Mercury Visions of Louis Daguerre, was a Barnes & Noble Discover New Writers Book, and received the Turner Prize for First Fiction from the Texas Institute of Letters.
+His debut novel, The Mercury Visions of Louis Daguerre, was a Barnes & Noble Discover New Writers Book.
+It also earned him the Turner Prize for First Fiction from the Texas Institute of Letters.